GDPR certification: What is it, and do you need it?

 Those that claim to exist will say their certification is valid for GDPR, but in fact, they're often based on the National Cyber Security Centre's Cyber Secure standard, Pressley says.
 That means organisations who undertake their courses may still be found non-compliant by the ICO.

-However, Pressley also said the ICO intended to approve accredited UK bodies proper certification by spring 2018, just ahead of GDPR came into force.
-This did not materialise, and the ICO currently has no plans to provide its own certification.
+However, Pressley also said the ICO had intended to approve accredited UK bodies proper certification by spring 2018, just ahead of GDPR came into force.
+This did not materialise, and the ICO hasn't yet launched any scheme to date.

 But Davis adds that existing schemes, if using the GDPR legislation as their basis, may have some value: "The more any organisation does to comply the better.
 Obtaining any form of external certification implies that [an] external organisation is going to check where the target organisation is not doing enough, thus enabling the target organisation to become more compliant."